The Courtship that Crossed the Atlantic

 Smitten he was, for just six months later, after a whirlwind courtship abroad, George and Edith were married in Paris in a 15-minute civil ceremony on June 1, 1898.
 The wedding was presided over by the mayor of Paris at the Town Hall of the Eighth District in the Rue Anjou.
 An understated religious ceremony was held the following day at the American Church of the Holy Trinity, attended only by family and close friends.

 Following their Parisian wedding, the Vanderbilts stayed near Stresa in the Lake District of Italy for the much of the summer.
-A peaceful villa served as the couple’s home base as they explored the area’s spectacular Alpine scenery and took short trips to visit some of Europe’s finest museums and galleries.
+A peaceful villa served as the couple’s home base as they explored the area’s spectacular Alpine scenery and took short trips to visit some of Italy’s finest museums and galleries.

 It wasn’t until after their transatlantic courtship, their Parisian wedding, and their Italian honeymoon that Edith first saw Biltmore, her new home.